Blegggg/Hotel/README.md

- [!NOTE]
+> [!IMPORTANT]
-> Useful information that users should know, even when skimming content.
+> Key information users need to know to achieve their goal.